ror-community/ror-site/content/tutorials/intro-ror-api.md

 - `filter=country.country_code:fi`
 - `filter=types:Nonprofit,country.country_code:fi`

 Remember too that **searches by default show only records whose status is active**.
 You can use individual filters to show inactive organizations or withdrawn records, but you can also add the parameter `?all_status` to any query to include records of any status.
+If a query includes both `filter=status:[value]` and `all_status parameters`, the `filter=status:[value]` will take precedent.

 {{% callout color="grey" icon="no-icon" %}}
 ### Demonstrations: Filtering results by status, type, and country